iottly/iottly.github.io/getting_started.md

 When the message `read_sensor_data` was defined, iottly took also care of creating a command in the *Console* panel, so that we can immediately test if the code is behaving correctly.

 Try to send the command `read_sensor_data`, you should see a message with sensor readings in the *Logs*.
+Newer messages are at the bottom.
+You can clear and reload the history to get just the first 10 messages.

 ## Try it by yourself